modernweb-dev/web/docs/docs/dev-server/plugins/storybook.md

 ### Project types

-We currently supported `preact` and `webcomponents` project types.
+We currently supported `preact` and `web-components` project types.
 This corresponds to the Storybook "Framework".

 Other project types could be supported, let us know if you are interested in this.